GudBoiNero/primed_keys/README.md

 1. For changes you must use a separate branch.
 2. You may not push to [`master`](https://github.com/GudBoiNero/primed_keys/tree/master).
 You may only push to [`beta`](https://github.com/GudBoiNero/primed_keys/tree/master).
 3. Pull requests to main may only be from [`beta`](https://github.com/GudBoiNero/primed_keys/tree/master).
-4. When making pull requests make sure to state the purpose of your changes, unless the issue the change is derived from clearly explains it.
-5. Try to keep commit comments relevant.
-(Flexible)